diegokoes/NOTES_programming/dump/java/javacustomexceptions.md

 }
 ```

-## Adding Context to Custom Exceptions
+## ADDING CONTEXT TO CUSTOM EXCEPTIONS

 Adding domain-specific fields enhances the information provided by the exception: